 The following tour has been suspended due to new FAA regulations requiring flights over the national park to be 5,000 feet or higher which does not provide a good enough view.
 In case the rule will be reversed, we will keep the following information in tact, but we will “gray-out” the font.

 Volcano Air Tours operates an flight tour from Maui over to the Big Island and back.
 The tour is narrated by the pilot.
 In addition to flying over the active lava flow, you’ll also get to see the beautiful Hamakua Coast and Mauna Kea on the Big Island.

 If your time is tight, this tour may be your best alternative.
 You will see quite a bit of fascinating scenery in a short amount of time.
 Tours leave from Kapalua airport in West Maui and from Kahului at the main airport.
 The tours last between 2hr and 2hr 15 minutes.
-Tours cost $355 and $395 depending on the tour and your point of departure.
+Tours are pricy (hundreds of dollars) and depend on the tour and your point of departure.

 A representative from Volcano Air Tours was kind enough to provide the photo (above right) that was recently taken from one of their tours.
 One important fact to consider when selecting an air tour is how much time will be spent flying around the active lava flow.
 I asked the Volcano Air Tour representative and she said that the pilots spend about 15 to 20 minutes flying there.
 That should be very adequate for allowing everyone to get a good view

 Please note that all information was accurate at the time of publishing.
+We have most recently updated this page in January 2018.
+Flight service is subject to change.
 Lava activity and location is subject to change.
 To check where the lava activity is, see the resources in this article: How to find out what’s going on with the lava on Hawaii’s Big Island.